-The process is saved and displayed in the "Inspect" form for the process.
+Content Server saves the process and displays it in the "Inspect" form.

 If you do not need to configure function privileges, this workflow process is completed.
 If you do need to configure function privileges, continue to the next procedures.

 Step E: (Optional) Configure Function Privileges